-- Community Area Profiles – Detailed profiles of all Chicago community areas.
+- Community Area Profiles – Detailed profiles of eligibility, supply, and utilization for Chicago and the community areas.

-- Indicator Maps – Maps displaying key trends and indicators affecting child care demand.
+- Indicator Maps – Maps displaying key trends and indicators affecting child care and education demand.

 The information presented has been prepared by Chapin Hall at the University of Chicago, under contract with the Chicago Department of Family and Support Services, with data collected from a wide range of sources.